 The Ludlow Converter Station will be developed at the terminus of the cable route in Ludlow, VT and approximately 10 acres will be permanently cleared and grubbed at the site, including the associated workspaces and grading areas.
-The approximate 10-acre footprint includes a cleared area around the proposed converter station yard that will be kept free of large trees.
+The approximate 10 acre footprint includes a cleared area around the proposed converter station yard that will be kept free of large trees.
 However, small shrubs and trees will be planted and maintained as part of a post-construction landscaping plan.
 Throughout the operation phase of the Project, the crushed stone-surfaced converter station yard will be kept clear of vegetation.
-The yard will be built with an open graded stone topping, which will eliminate nuisance weed and plant growth.
-Herbicide treatment may be periodically utilized to control vegetation growth if necessary within the stone-surfaced yard.
+The yard will be built with an open-graded stone topping, which will eliminate nuisance weed and plant growth.
+Herbicide treatment may be periodically utilized to control vegetation growth if necessary within the stone-surfaced yard and would be applied according to state regulations.